Anti-collision device: ACD deficiencies

 The ACD system is based on GPS based positioning and track detection.
 This has inherent problems as with GPS service and course acquisition, the best possible horizontal accuracy is 10 m.
 This is inadequate for detection of rail tracks separated by a distance of 10–15 feet.
 ACD does not even have DGPS, differential GPS that gives an accuracy close to 2.5 m, and hence had errors in track detection using their patented Deviation Count Theory that worked in block sections but failed in station sections.
 The result was erratic braking that disrupted train movements and proved to be ineffective.

 The Railway Collision Avoidance System was patented in 2001 by an Indian inventor, Indranil Majumdar from Calcutta.
 He was awarded the Texas Instruments Analog Design Challenge 2001 for this design and another patent was granted in 2007.
-The design ruled out GPS as it was a 3rd party US based system.
-Instead it uses track based sensors similar to RFID or Balise similar to the EuroBalise.
-The design did not receive much attention as Majumdar had no railway background.
-However, the design concepts were eventually reflected in the TCAS design first released in 2008.

 After seven or eight years of problems with the ACD system, RDSO, Lucknow drafted the Train Collision Avoidance System (TCAS) specifications with amendments.
 In 2012, the Ver3.1.1 specification was released after joint consultation with companies manufacturing signaling equipment for the Indian Railways.
 The ACD system used in Indian Railways has inherent problems in station sections due to their design, using GPS for unfeasible track detection.

 The High-Level Safety Review Committee at Mumbai on 12–13 January 2012 at the Western Railway HQ was skeptical of ACD effectiveness.
 They unanimously chose to develop TCAS as an open architecture system without charging royalties unlike the ACD which is proprietary.

-TCAS is being developed in India by qualified companies, manufacturing railway safety systems selected by RDSO through an Expression of Interest (EOI).
-These companies includes Medha Servo Drives Hyderabad, Kernex Microsystems, Hyderabad Batteries Ltd and others.
-Indian Train Protection Systems will offer collision avoidance and also many functionalities of the European Train Control System, including prevention of Signal Passing at Danger (SPAD), Movement Authority and Control, Critical Train Data Recorder, advance in cab display of signals, advance alerts and warnings from station sections, uploading of running train data to a Central Train Management System over GSM-GPRS or other cellular networks.

 The Indian government selected TCAS for future installation at a cost of 10 L INR per kilometre.